 The boarding school was the foremost institution where settlers pressed Native peoples to accept major changes in their ways of life, failing to appreciate how indigenous cultures had developed very logical and sustainable activities in their various environments, not to mention ignoring the devastating consequences of these new coercive efforts to force children to give up their tribal lifestyles and live apart from their own families.

 Historical Contextualization: Contextualized reading assignments or videos might be given prior to approaching this primary source.
 Some students may already know the reputation boarding schools have for trying to erase traditional cultures, as sites of corporal punishment, the spread of diseases, and more.
 For other students, this may be a relatively unknown topic.
 Indigenous voices must be a part of the reexamination of the boarding school experience in our shared history.

 The Native Voices website offers a bibliography with links to a number of studies about boarding schools, especially from Native points of view, and some excellent videos.
-(Some links are broken in that bibliography, but many work and are definitely worth visiting.)
+(Some links are broken in that bibliography, but many works and are definitely worth visiting.)
 Toward the bottom of the Native Voices bibliography page, there is a link to a Canadian Broadcasting Corporation site with “ten books about residential schools to read with your kids.”
 This Canadian site strives to help us understand aspects of this topic that are appropriate for different age groups or grade bands, being “mindful of what’s appropriate, emotionally and developmentally” while “opening up a space for conversation.”
 Those books, aimed at children, also provide for some comparisons with the experiences of tribes south of what is now the Canadian border.